rxxciobanu/InvictusLabs/README.md

 - **Data aggregator engine**: will combine the previous 2 modules, and will output structured *entities* and *relationships* between entities.
 We will use a domain-expert, along with a text-to-entity machine learning approach, by  capturing entities and relationships from unstructured text data.

-*What if the borrower does not offer much off-chain data?* In this case, the borrower will receive a high credit risk, and will not be incentivized to take an under-collateralized loan.
-We will also make use of existing APIs that track unstructured text data, such as from Twitter, Discord, etc. to acquire as much data as possible.
-Also, our real-time **Alert System** makes use of existing API market services (such as Bloomberg, Moonpass, Nansen) to track whether a specific event/news will increase/decrease its risk of default.
+**What if the borrower does not offer sufficient off-chain data?**<br />
-**What if the borrower does not offer sufficient off-chain data?**<br /> For this situation, we have economic incentive mechanisms in place to reward the borrower for data sharing.
+For this situation, we have economic incentive mechanisms in place to reward the borrower for data sharing.
 That is, lack of shared information will lead to a higher credit risk rating, which will determine the system to make a poor interest rate offering.
-Furthermore, our real-time **Alert System** makes use of existing APIs of news companies to derive the risk level from the captured borrower's behaviour.
+Furthermore, we will also make use of existing APIs that track unstructured text data, such as from Twitter, Discord, etc. to derive the risk level from the captured borrower's behaviour.
+Lastly, our real-time **Alert System** makes use of existing API market services (such as Bloomberg, Moonpass, Nansen) to track whether a specific event/news will increase/decrease the borrower's risk of default.

 ### Copula model (our benchmark) ###